cploujoux/toolkit/docs/bl_serve.md

       --hotreload       Watch for changes in the project -m, --module string   Module to serve, can be an agent or a function -p, --port int        Bind socket to this host (default 1338) -r, --remote          Serve the project remotely.
-It will use functions deployed on beamlit cloud
+It will use functions deployed on blaxel cloud
 ```

 ### Options inherited from parent commands